-To that tradition raki adds to the list with its surrounding ritualism.
+To that tradition, raki adds to the list with its surrounding ritualism.

 Nikos Gavalas takes extreme care of his wine.
 In 2001 his vineyards became part of the organic cultivation system.
 “Organic products protect the environment from pesticides’ contamination as well as the consumers and us, the cultivators and our children“, he says.

 In 2004, Gavalas set up a modern winery into the vineyards; besides, having their cultivated land so close to the winery allows them to control the quality of the grapes, further enhancing the product.

-At lunch with friends
+Lunch with Cretan friends

 A warm household spirit is very much alive, our kids spent a fantastic time with Niko’s wife helping her in the kitchen (only God knows in which language!!!) to prepare an excellent lunch!
 An authentic Cretan table with traditional dishes for special occasions.
 A taste of Cretan hospitality that proved – again – that unique Greek spirit of receiving friends.

-Fantastic home-made dishes, grapes and cheese with an endless choice of their wines.
+Fantastic homemade dishes, grapes, and cheese with an endless choice of their wines.
 As wine should be tasted… with friends, among chat, pairing it with great delicacies.

 As far as whites, their Frangospito is a star.
-A dry pleasant wine, with an aromatic, intense bouquet of jasmine, lemon blossom and melon.
+A dry pleasant wine, with an aromatic, intense bouquet of jasmine, lemon blossom, and melon.
 One of the best whites I’ve tasted in a long time.